preeV42500/folia_takehome/ASSIGNMENT.md

 - There is no entrypoint for the application at the moment.
 We are looking for you to add a way to create and view scheduled reminders, preferrably over HTTP.
 - We have provided a Laravel starter project as this is the framework we use at the moment.
 You are not required to use Laravel or PHP for this project.
+  - To get started with the laravel project, head [here](LARAVEL-STARTER.md)
 - There is no particular structure required for this project.
 Make the changes and additions that you feel best fit the project.

 Please limit the time you spend working on this project to 4 hours.
 We are not expecting a complete solution and are interested to see how you prioritise your implementation given the time constraint.
 Anything that you were not able to get to can be documented in a new file named `TODO.md` to outline the additional changes you would have made with more time on task.